Prescriptions

 New Online Prescription Ordering Service

-Patient Services.
-This service will only be available for ordering repeat prescriptions and not for booking appointments or viewing your medical records.
+Patient Services This service will only be available for ordering repeat prescriptions and not for booking appointments or viewing your medical records at the present time, although this may change in the future.

 This service provides quick and easy access to your current repeat prescription list and links directly to your medical records—meaning there's no need to manually enter medication names.
 It's simple, convenient, and keeps your prescriptions up to date.
 You can also cancel appointments, saving you time phoning the practice during busy periods.